Zirconia vs Acrylic vs Titanium Frameworks: Choosing the Right All-on-4 Prosthesis Material at Dazzle Dental

 Monolithic zirconia (1000–1200 MPa, 15–20 year lifespan) vs acrylic-on-titanium (8–12 year lifespan) — here’s the clinical difference between All-on-4 prosthesis materials and how Dazzle approaches the material selection discussion.

 The All-on-4 prosthesis — the visible bridge of teeth attached to the four implants — is not a single material category.
 It is fabricated in different materials with genuinely different clinical properties, and the choice between them affects aesthetics, longevity, bite force transmission, and what maintenance is required.
+For the same-day implant protocol at Dazzle, the provisional bridge is placed on surgery day regardless of which permanent material is later selected.

 Provisional Acrylic Bridge